Dr. Georgios

 And gentlemen, that’s briskly.

-This study involved over 1,400 men with a median age in their early sixties.
+This study involved over 1,400 men with prostate cancer with a median age in their early sixties.
 These men were not a select legion of marathon runners, they were ordinary men like most of you reading this article.
 Many of the participants simply added brisk walking to their routine.
 The pace made all the difference.
 Those who walked at a brisk speed for 3 or more hours each week had a staggering 57% lower rate of cancer progression compared to those who strolled leisurely for less than 3 hours.

 Let’s put this into perspective: How many of you would spend a fortune to lower the chances of your prostate cancer growing by 57%?
 That’s a massive return for something as simple as walking faster.